Jobhdez/jobhdez.github.io/_posts/2024-2-29-how-deep-learning-compilers-work.md

     	return self.conv(x)
 ```

 My compiler generates the C code.
 You can take a look at the generate code for this example [here](https://github.com/Jobhdez/convolution-layer-to-C/blob/main/src/backend/conv.c).
+It does not generate idiomatic C (sorry about that) but it does run.

+### How to improve it

+I have plans to keep working on this compiler but I need to study TVM more.
+Next, I want to compile a VGG block to C code.
+Now, we can manually write some of the optimizations that compilers use to help GCC generate faster code.
+And we can also generate vectorized C code.

 ### Summary

 Hopefully, you have a better idea of how, at least, a minimal deep learning compiler works in practice.
 I left out the optimizations but you can learn more about the optimizations from the “The Deep Learning Compiler: A Comprehensive Survey” that is listed in the references.
-The basic idea is that given a deep learning model defined in Pytorch, the first thing is to build the computational graph consisting of deep learning operators such as convolution and tensors.
+The basic idea is that given a deep learning model defined in Pytorch, the first thing to do is build the computational graph consisting of deep learning operators such as convolution and the tensors.
 Once you have the graph then you apply machine independent optimizations.
 After this you  build a low level IR to which machine dependent optimizations are applied and finally you generate the code.

 ### Some relevant further reading